jayamaljayamaha/blog-app/README.md

 ```
 docker run -p 8080:8080 blog-app-image:0.0.1
 ```
-Now the service is running on your machine on port 8080

 2. I have directly uploaded the build image to docker hub, so you can download that by docker hub and run like follows
 ```